SubashiniRamesh/under-water-image-quality-assessment/README.md

-Here's an elaborated version of the paragraph for your GitHub README:

----

 # Underwater Image Quality Assessment

 This project focuses on evaluating the quality of underwater images using a Mean Opinion Score (MOS).
 The MOS value, which provides a quantitative measure of image quality, is embedded directly onto each image for easy reference.
 Two widely used image quality assessment techniques, BRISQUE (Blind/Referenceless Image Spatial Quality Evaluator) and NIQE (Natural Image Quality Evaluator), are employed to calculate the MOS.